space-sh/file/README.md

 ## /grep/
-	Grep pattern
+	Grep file for pattern

 ## /grepcount/
 	Grep and match count

-	Grep a file against pattern and expect the given count to match.
+	Grep a file against pattern and expect the given count to match by an operator or else exit with error, as: matched -operator count